garrettgsb/w8d4-design-with-flexbox/README.md

 **Step 3: Consider the dynamic behavior of the design**

-It's odd to think of a layout as having "behavior," but it absolutely does: A layout responds to the content and the context that it finds itself with.
+It's odd to think of a layout as having "behavior," but it absolutely does: A layout responds to the **content** and the **context** that it finds itself with.
 Instead of (or occasionally, in addition to) thinking in terms of pixel widths and column ratios, Flexbox allows us to think in terms of behaviors.

 Most commonly, the behaviors that we want to look at are "How should items inside of this box justify and align themselves?"

+Other questions that we might ask about dynamic behavior are:
+* What should flex items do if they exceed their container?
+(Wrap, overflow)
+* What should be done with extra space? (`flex-grow`)
+* What should be done when space is constrained? (`flex-shrink`)
-Other questions that we might ask about dynamic behavior is "What should flex items do if they exceed their container?"
-(Wrap, overflow), and "When should these elements switch to a different layout strategy?"
-(Media queries).
+* When should these elements switch to a different layout strategy?
+(Media queries)

 Here is how we might describe the dynamic behavior of this navbar in Flexbox terminology:

 * The navbar contains two boxes, pushed as far apart as they can go (i.e. with as much `space-between` them as possible)
 * The left box (or: the first flex item) is itself a flexbox, which contains the logo, page title, and menu items.
 * The right box (or: second flex item) is just the search bar; It might just be a single `input` element.
-* All items align along the center axis
+* All items align (vertically) along the centerline

 **Step 4: Design the layout hierarchy**